DTJF/libpruio/src/doc/_3_pins.md

 \Proj can switch multiple output lines in a single step without any latency between the line transitions.
 Therefor all related pins have to be controlled by the same GPIO subsystems.
-See function Gpio::flush() for details.
+See function GpioUdt::flush() for details.
 The following table shows the pin groups for the subsystems

 | Subsystem | Pins |